joao-conde/fer-bio/README.md

 The number of *k*-mer entries and the space required to store the entire list of *k*-mers can be too large.
 Hence, to **reduce the storage space** required we must **store less *k*-mers**.
 But **which ones** to choose?

-Thus, the authors propose a method that allows us to select from each string a **set of special *k*-mers (to be used as seeds) called minimizers.**
+The authors propose a method that allows us to select from each string a **set of special *k*-mers (to be used as seeds) called minimizers.**

 ### **Interior minimizers**